Sumatran elephant: Threats

 Due to conversion of forests into human settlements, agricultural areas and plantations, many of the Sumatran elephant populations have lost their habitat to humans.
 As a result, many elephants have been removed from the wild or directly killed.
-In addition to conflict related death, elephants are also targets of poaching for their ivory.
-Between 1985 and 2007, 50% of Sumatran elephants died.
-Between 1980 and 2005, 69% of potential Sumatran elephant habitat was lost within just one elephant generation, and the driving forces that caused this habitat loss still remain essentially unchecked.
-There is clear, direct evidence from two provinces, Riau and Lampung, which shows entire elephant populations have disappeared as a result of habitat loss.
+Between 1980 and 2005, 69% of potential Sumatran elephant habitat was lost within just one elephant generation.

 Most of the elephants found in Sumatran camps were captured after crop-raiding in protected areas.
-The reduction of the elephants' habitat for illegal conversion of agriculture still continues.

-Between 2012 and 2015, 36 elephants were found dead in Aceh Province due to poisoning, electrocution and traps.
-Most dead elephants were found near palm oil plantations.
-Conservationists think that Sumatran elephants may become extinct in less than ten years if poaching is not stopped.
+The reduction of the elephants' habitat for illegal conversion of agriculture and palm oil plantations still continues.
+Between 2012 and 2015, 36 elephants were found dead in Aceh Province due to electrocution, poisoning, and traps.
+Most dead elephants were found near palm oil plantations, which elephants often attempt to destroy (sometimes successfully) as impediments to their foraging.

-Sumatran elephants prefer areas of low elevation and gentler slopes, including those along the river and mountain valleys; humans also prefer these same features, which results in competition between elephants and humans for the same space, and at all times leads to a loss of preferred elephant habitat.
-Also, crop protection efforts, which mainly consist of chasing elephants out of crop fields or moving them deeper into the forest away from the crops, has restricted access for elephants to these areas.
+Sumatran elephants prefer areas of low elevation and gentler slopes, including those along the river and mountain valleys; humans also prefer these same features, which results in competition between elephants and humans for the same space.
+Crop protection efforts, which mainly consist of trying to chase elephants out of crop fields or moving them deeper into the forest away from farms, has restricted access for some elephants to these areas.

 Conservation

-Elephas maximus is listed on CITES Appendix I. Sumatran elephants are protected under Indonesian law.
+The Asian elephant is listed on CITES Appendix I. The Sumatran elephant is protected under Indonesian law.